AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 Hence, I want the game developers to try out the DataPredict ecosystem without making them going bankrupt.

+## Free Support

+Given the amount of publicity that the DataPredict ecosystem has acquired, it is fair that people would be using this for research.
+As such, I would immediately handle all bug fixes and inquires relating to the DataPredict ecosystem for free.

+Some platforms don't do this, so you will be getting extra value for free.

 ## Value Is Also Dependent On How You Use It

-One of the most biggest annoyances are regarding to "proving" value is that it is highly dependent on how the users uses DataPredict.

-If you can't use the tools properly, you are guaranteed not to get 100% of the value.
-This is true for game engines like Roblox Studio, Unity, and Unreal Engine.

-I have created value in terms of lowering development costs and time.
-However, just like the game engines, they are not guaranteed to bring you revenue.
+Here’s the honest truth: Even the best tools won’t perform if you don’t know how to use them.

+That includes Roblox Studio, Unity, Unreal, and even DataPredict.

+If you misuse it, don’t expect 100% value.
+That’s not a “problem” with the tool — it’s a skill and application issue.

+What I have delivered is a massive reduction in dev time, cost, and barrier to entry.
+Whether you turn that into revenue?
+That’s up to you.

 ## Conclusion